wacfeld/portfolio/README.md

 - Flexibly accepts forecasts as either a set of individual model realizations or as the summary of an ensemble of realizations via quantiles at each time point
 - Includes support for multiple common scoring methods
 - Provides a suite of visualization tools to help assess forecast and scoring performance
+- Written as part of an internship at the Public Health Agency of Canada

 ## [C Compiler](https://github.com/wacfeld/comp)
 - Written in C, x86 assembly